 How to use keywords to let users add or remove email signatures

-Learn how to enable users to manually choose a different server-side signature for their messages or to remove an email signature entirely.
+Learn how to enable users to manually choose a different cloud (server-side) signature for their messages or to remove an email signature entirely.

-The solution presented in this article works only in server-side mode (and combo mode when using server-side signature rules).
-The client-side signature mode allows users to select their signature in Outlook from the templates prepared for them.
+The solution presented in this article works only in cloud (server-side) mode (and combo mode when using cloud/server-side signature rules).
+The Outlook (client-side) signature mode allows users to select their signature in Outlook from the templates prepared for them.
 Learn more

-When CodeTwo Email Signatures 365 works in server-side mode, users cannot select their signature or modify its contents.
-Server-side signatures are managed centrally by an admin (or delegated users) and are added after an email is sent, based on signature rules configured in the signature management app.
-However, the program can also make use of keywords to trigger or suppress signature rules responsible for adding server-side signatures to emails.
+When CodeTwo Email Signatures 365 works in cloud (server-side) mode, users cannot select their signature or modify its contents.
+Cloud signatures are managed centrally by an admin (or delegated users) and are added after an email is sent, based on signature rules configured in the signature management app.
+However, the program can also make use of keywords to trigger or suppress signature rules responsible for adding cloud signatures to emails.
 Learn more about keywords

-Keywords are a great way to give users more control of server-side signatures.
+Keywords are a great way to give users more control of cloud (server-side) signatures.
 For example, keywords can be used to add a signature:

 - in another language (learn more),